StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ---

-# 4. Install terraform and terraform OCI provider on your desktop
+# 4. Install terraform on your desktop

 ---